stevenau21/formbricks/BACKUP_RESTORE_GUIDE.md

 ## ♻️ How to Restore

+**Note:** You only need to download the `restore-db.ps1` script **ONCE**.
+If you already have it in your project folder, you can skip step 1.

 **Warning:** This will overwrite your current database with the backup.

+1.  **Get the Script (First Time Only):**
+    - If you don't have `restore-db.ps1` in your `C:\dev\projects\formbricks` folder, download it from the UI or save it manually.
-1. Open PowerShell.
+2. Open PowerShell.
-2. Navigate to the project folder:
+3. Navigate to the project folder:
     ```powershell
     cd C:\dev\projects\formbricks
     ```
-3. Run the restore script:
+4. Run the restore script:
     ```powershell
     .\restore-db.ps1
     ```
-4.  **Select a Backup:**
+5.  **Select a Backup:**
-    - The script will list all backups found in your project folder and Downloads folder.
+    - The script acts as a **Backup Browser**.
+It will search your folders and list every backup it finds.
-    - **Note:** You might see the same backup listed twice (once from `backups/` and once from `Downloads/`).
-This is normal.
-You can select either one.
     - Type the number (e.g., `0`) and press **Enter**.
 5.  **Confirm:**
     - Type `y` and press **Enter** to start the restore.